-Spain presented voluntary pledges in support of its candidature for membership for the period 2018-2020 on 8 September 2017.
-Key pledges included, inter alia, to: conduct inclusive and transparent consultations on all issues; safeguard the role and contribution of civil society at the Council; promote equality and non-discrimination, especially gender discrimination, gender-based violence, and trafficking and sexual exploitation; defend the rights of persons with disabilities, including by promoting ratification of the CRPD and participating in relevant Council negotiations; promote and protect economic, social, and cultural rights, including by continuing the Council initiative on the right to safe drinking water and sanitation; promote democracy and rule of law; combat racism, xenophobia, and hate crime; contribute to reforms at the Council aimed at improving the body's effectiveness, and lastly, act as a bridge between North and South.
+Key pledges included: develop a national ad hoc mechanism to coordinate the preparation of periodic reports and to follow-up on the implementation of Spain recommendations; implement, in good faith, accepted Spain presented voluntary pledges in support of its UPR recommendations; consider the establishment of a candidature for membership for the period 2018-2020 NHRI; elaborate a national strategy to implement the UN on 8 September 2017.
+Key pledges included, inter alia, Guiding Principles on business and human rights; keep to: conduct inclusive and transparent consultations on all under review the possibility of withdrawing Switzerland's issues; safeguard the role and contribution of civil society reservations under certain conventions; step-up efforts at the Council; promote equality and non-discrimination, to ratify CED and CRC-OP-IC; continue efforts towards especially gender discrimination, gender-based violence, the universal abolition of the death penalty; universal and trafficking and sexual exploitation; defend the rights recognition of the right to water and sanitation; end of persons with disabilities, including by promoting discrimination, including of people based on their sexual ratification of the CRPD and participating in relevant orientation; maintain strong commitment to the prevention Council negotiations; promote and protect economic, torture and to human rights in the context of peaceful social, and cultural rights, including by continuing the protests; convene a high-level meeting in 2016 to Council initiative on the right to safe drinking water and commemorate the tenth anniversary of the establishment sanitation; promote democracy and rule of law; combat of the Council; enhance the participation of NGOs and racism, xenophobia, and hate crime; contribute to NHRIs in the work of the Council; and support the work of reforms at the Council aimed at improving the body's OHCHR, including financially. effectiveness, and lastly, act as a bridge between North and South.
 East and West.

-An analysis of steps taken by Spain in fulfilment of its international level pledges shows that it has high levels of cooperation with Special Procedures, having accepted 78% of visit requests and responded to 74% of communications.
-Regarding UPR, the Spain's own report was presented by a high-level delegation, and it submitted a detailed report on implementation.
-Spain actively participated in the UPR reviews of 192 other States during the second cycle.
-Spain has continued to support the initiatives it pledged to work on.
+An analysis of steps taken by Switzerland in fulfilment of its international pledges shows that it has maintained An analysis of steps taken by Spain in fulfilment of its financial support for OHCHR.
+Switzerland ratified the CED (2016) and the CRC-OP-IC, as pledged.
+Switzerland its international level pledges shows that it has high levels of cooperation with Special Procedures, having maintains a strong commitment to the prevention of accepted 78% of visit requests and responded to 74% torture, and received its first visit from the Subcommittee of communications.
+Regarding UPR, the Spain's own on the Prevention of Torture in 2019.